FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 b.
 Protection under this Policy would not mean protection from disciplinary action arising out of false or bogus allegations made by a Whistleblower knowing it to be false or bogus or with a mala fide intention.

 c.
 Whistleblowers, who make three or more Protected Disclosures, which have been subsequently found to be mala fide, frivolous, baseless, malicious, or reported otherwise than in good faith, will be disqualified from reporting further Protected Disclosures under this Policy.
-In respect of such Whistleblowers, the Company / Audit Committee would reserve its right to take / recommend appropriate disciplinary action.
+In respect of such Whistleblowers, the Company / Audit Committee would reserve its right to take / recommend appropriate disciplinary action. - Procedure

 a.
 All Protected Disclosures concerning financial / accounting matters should be addressed to the Chairman of the Audit Committee of the Company for investigation.